JRonkin/ce-tools/README.md

 2. In Terminal, `cd` to this directory and run `source install.sh`
 3. Done!
 To use, run shortcuts in Terminal (see [Shortcuts](#shortcuts)).

-### How to Use TaskBoard:
-1. After following the install instructions, run tb.sh to launch TaskBoard
-2. In TaskBoard, press N to start a new task
-3. Enter the JIRA number or the URL of the JIRA item's page
-4. Enter the GitHub URL of the repo for the item or a custom message
-5. Time is counted for the active task, denoted by *
-6. Switch between tasks with arrows and Enter
-7. See time worked per item and log to JIRA in More Options > TimeReport
-8. Optionally enable automatic Chrome, Terminal, and/or Atom window switching in More Options > Enable/Disable TaskSwap

 ## Contents

 ### [Git Flow 2](flow2#git-flow-2)